2020 N'Délé clashes: History

 On 2 March 2020 FPRC fighters killed an RPRC colonel.
-FPRC refused to execute their fighters who were responsible for this attack.
-Two days later heavy clashes erupted between both groups in N'Délé leading to several people being killed and injured.
+FPRC refused to execute the fighters responsible for the attack.
+Two days later heavy clashes erupted between both groups in N'Délé, leading to several people being killed and injured.
 On 5 March both sides received reinforcement from Birao and surrounding villages.
 At 5 am clashes were reported 5 km from N'Délé.
-Thousands of refugees mainly from Goula ethnic groups began to gather at MINUSCA base near airport.
-On 7 March 2020 MINUSCA staff member was killed in N'Délé during clashes.
-RPRC was forced to withdraw from N'Délé and prefect of Bamingui fled the city.
+Thousands of refugees, mainly from Goula ethnic groups, began to gather at the MINUSCA base near the airport.
+On 7 March 2020, a MINUSCA staff member was killed in N'Délé during clashes.
+RPRC was forced to withdraw from N'Délé and the prefect of Bamingui fled the city.
 His residence was occupied by FPRC.
 On 8 March six alleged members of FPRC were murdered by RPRC.
-Number of refugees reached 3,000.
+The number of refugees reached 3,000.
 On 9 March around 100 members of MLCJ arrived from Vakaga to reinforce RPRC positions.
 On 11 March RPRC with support of MLCJ attacked FPRC positions in N'Délé seizing half of city and looting and burning central market and FPRC leader residence.
 More than 40 civilians were killed.

 On 18 March it was reported that FPRC controlled Ndélé while RPRC controlled surrounding villages.
 On 25 March RPRC attacked Gozbéda village 7 km from Ndélé destroying homes.
 FPRC reinforcement clashed with them leading to three FPRC and seven RPRC fighters being killed.
 On 28 March more than 60 fighters reinforced RPRC positions.
 Day later fighting has reached outskirts of Ndélé.
 On 30 March armed FPRC fighters forced refugees to leave IDP camp.

 On 1 April 2020 clashes erupted between Goula and Rounga factions of FPRC in Bornou neighborhood of N'Délé.
 Soldiers demanded resignation of FPRC chief, Moctar Adam.
 On 6 April fighting resumed with blasts being heard in the city.
 RPRC coalition attacked N'Délé from four sides.
 On 15 April UN reported that situation started to improve after FPRC chief returned to city.
 However, on 29 April RPRC and MLCJ attacked central market in N'Délé killing at least 37 people After attack RPRC withdrew towards Artisanat, Mourouba, Sodeca and Mbatta neighborhoods which were abandoned by civilian population.
 They established their base in local church and captured two technicals which were later destroyed according to FPRC.
 On 10 May Rwandan and Portuguese peacekeepers arrived in the city to force RPRC fighters to leave the city.
 On 12 May clashes between FPRC and RPRC erupted again in a village 2 km from Ndélé after alleged act of robbery by FPRC fighters leading to four fighters and two civilians being killed.